SSWConsulting/SSW.TinaCMS.LandingKit/_docs/CardCarousel.md

     - `buttons`: an array of buttons that will display beneath the card list
       - `buttonText`: the text that will show inside of the button
       - `buttonLink`: an optional hyperlink to wrap the button with
+      - `callbackFunction`: the callback function that will fire when the button is clicked (passed in via `callbackFunctions`)
       - `icon`: the name of the icon component that will display next to the button
       - `color`: a string indicating the style of the button ("Primary" or "Secondary")
     - `cardStyle`: a string indicating the style for the cards ("Glass" or "Transparent")